The Ultimate List of Famous Pirates, Raiders, and Buccaneers:

 Woodes Rogers

-Most Notable Event: Serving as governor, and suppressing the activity of the pirates in the Caribbean.
+Most Notable Event: Sailing around the world, serving as governor, and suppressing the activity of the pirates in the Caribbean.

 Woodes Rogers (1679—1732)